ibm-cloud-docs/apps/tutorials/tutorial_byoc.md

 For more information about deploying your app, see [Deploying apps](/docs/apps?topic=creating-apps-deploying-apps).

+## Verifying that your app is running
+{: #verify-byoc}

+After your app is built and deployed, you can view the app's URL to make sure that it's running.

 ### Apps that are deployed to a Kubernetes cluster
 {: #view-kube-app-byoc}